 Equity in provision for parking of motorcycles is generally lacking.

-Motorcycles can make a positive contribution to transport, yet do not rate a mention in State or Federal transport plans.
+Motorcycles can make a positive contribution to transport, yet are not adequately catered fir in State or Federal transport plans.
 Both small and large motorcycles have less impact on the environment than cars, especially those cars with only one occupant.

 Optimising motorcycle use requires relatively inexpensive changes to the infrastructure compared with accommodating additional public transport and making provision for more car traffic.

-Motorcycles use land more efficiently than any other motorised transport, occupying less road space and parking space in particular where 5 to 7 motorcycles can use a single car space.
+Motorcycles use land more efficiently than any other motorised transport, occupying less road space and parking space in particular where about 5 motorcycles can use a single car space.

 Most local councils have no provision for motorcycle parking and many parking stations have boom gates which will not be triggered by a motorcycle, denying them use.